 - A summary is the final option.
 Often, if you’re using a 3rd party video that has no captions and there’s no reasonable way to provide a transcript, a summary will have to do.
 The important standard that this summary has to meet is that it has to be “equally effective” as the original file.
 So, it will probably need to be quite detailed, and for sure it will need to include any information that will appear in assessments of student learning.

 Check out the Panopto section of this site for instructions on how to use the video tools we provide to make sure you have captions on your own videos.
-We also provide instructions on using and editing captions in Youtube.
+We also provide instructions on uploading a video and captions to YouTube.

 That’s a good place to start.
-If you have questions, we recommend that you attend the Blackboard and Accessibility Labs, hosted by IDA.
-For more information, contact the IDA team at (email@example.com).
+If you have questions, we recommend that you attend the Blackboard and Accessibility Labs, hosted by OIR.
+For more information, contact the OIR team at (OIR@wichita.edu).